Urban Homestead Planning and What You Need To Know

 Harvest your produce and learn how to preserve it for future purposes.
 You can start canning, drying, freezing, fermenting, and brewing.

-Perishable goods have a short shelf life, but if it's processed accordingly, it can stay for a longer period.
-Some produce of urban homesteaders is being sold in local markets.
-These products are organic and affordable; thus, it is becoming popular nowadays.
+Perishable goods have a short shelf life, but if processed properly, they can last longer.
+Some produce from urban homesteaders is sold in local markets.
+These products are organic and affordable, making them popular nowadays.

 Waste

-In urban homesteading, reducing, reusing, and recycling are essential.
-The idea is to minimize waste products in a day.
-Small things matter in urban homesteading.
+Reducing, reusing, and recycling are essential in urban homesteading.
+The goal is to minimize waste products per day.
+Small things matter.

 To do this, learn to use second-hand items or give life to the old stuff you have at home.
 You can repaint old shelves, chairs, and furniture instead of buying new ones.